-- You do have the right at any time and without notice to petition any court that has petition jurisdiction to examine the cause and legality of your presence at Southern Crescent Behavioral Health System.
+- You do have the right at any time and without notice to petition any court that has petition jurisdiction to examine the cause and legality of your presence at Anchor Hospital.
 You also have the right to file a petition in the appropriate court alleging that you are being unjustly denied a right.
 You retain all rights to appeal any order of the Probate Court, hearing office, Superior Court, Court of Appeals, and State Supreme Court as provided by law.

-- You have a right to counsel or if you are unable to afford counsel, you have the right to appointed counsel in proceedings to question the legality of your involuntary presence at Southern Crescent Behavioral Health System.
+- You have a right to counsel or if you are unable to afford counsel, you have the right to appointed counsel in proceedings to question the legality of your involuntary presence at Anchor Hospital.